mongodb/docs/source/reference/server-status.rst

 .. status:: asserts.rollovers

    The :status:`asserts.rollovers` counter displays the number of times that the rollover counters have rolled over since the last time the server process started.
-The counters will rollover to zero after **TK** assertions.
+The counters will rollover to zero after 2\ :superscript:`30` assertions.
 Use this value to provide context to the other values in the :status:`asserts` data structure

-TODO-pending response from Mathias (determine number of assertions per-rollover.)

 .. _durability-status: